tanben/policy-checker/README.md

 # Policy Checker

-Policy checker is a CLI for evaluating and detecting overlaps in your LaunchDarkly custom role policy.
+Policy checker is a CLI for evaluating permissions and detecting overlaps in your LaunchDarkly custom role policy.

 ![](./img/overview.jpg)

 The report contains two sections
 - Resource Graph.
 Displays the resources that have overlapping permissions.
 - Permissions Table.
-The Table contains extrapolated **Allowed** permissions for all resources.
+Lists the defined and inherited permissions for each policy statement.

 ### Resource Graph
 The resource graph shows overlapping statements in your policy.